-Holy Cross College is BI-LATERAL and CO-EDUCATIONAL
+Holy Cross College is ALL-ABILITY and CO-EDUCATIONAL

-BI-LATERAL: Academic Band/Academic-Vocational Band (both including Learning Support for pupils with Special Educational Needs)
+ALL-ABILITY: Academic Band/Academic-Vocational Band (both including Learning Support for pupils with Special Educational Needs)

 CO-EDUCATIONAL: Boys and Girls